Pelham Art Festival is proud to be celebrating its 35th Anniversary in 2022

-Artists continue to be important to the annual Festival.
-Two artists, Beverly Sneath and Anne Reimer have participated in every show for the past 33 years!
-In 2019, given the extra space now available, 81 talented artists rent booths to sell their original fine art.
+Artists continue to be important to the annual juried festival.
+Two artists, Beverly Sneath and Anne Reimer, have participated in every show for the past 33 years!
+In 2019, given the extra space now available, 81 talented artists and artisans rent booths to sell their original fine art.
 Every year artists who are new to the Festival are juried to join artists who have previously exhibited in this show.
 As a result, a revolving cross section of talented work is on display for art lovers to admire and to purchase.

 The 33rd year, 2019, provides a new beginning in the newly built Fonthill Meridian Community Centre.
 Artists, volunteers, contributors and sponsors together have helped the Pelham Art Festival to contribute about $445,000 to enhance the services provided by the two libraries in Pelham.
 Over $30,000 has been provided for arts scholarships.
 An annual scholarship, currently valued at $1000.00 per year, is given to a deserving Pelham student of E.L.
 Crossley Secondary School who plans to proceed to a post-secondary program to study fine art.
 Since 2016, the Committee has been pleased to provide a similar scholarship to a Pelham student of Notre Dame College School, and as of 2017 $1000.00 scholarship per year has also been provided for a Pelham student of the Art and Design Program at Niagara College.
 In addition, the Pelham Art Festival supports programs that promote the arts and culture in public schools, and in the community for groups that provide exceptional arts or cultural contribution to youth, or for those who make a successful application.